Breast Revision Surgery in Melbourne, Victoria

 The recommended time frame for replacing implants can vary from patient to patient.
 Typically, you should consider replacing them at the 9-10 year mark; although not every woman does.

-• Nothing lasts forever – and that includes breast prosthesis
+• Nothing lasts forever and that includes breast prosthesis.

 • However, most manufacturers recommend a 10-year life (breast prosthesis).

-• Research suggests older, ageing breast implants have higher risks of a future complication
+• Research suggests older, ageing breast implants have higher risks of a future complication.

-Breast Reduction Re-do
+Breast Reduction Revision

 Some women are unfortunate that their breasts may continue to grow after having a breast reduction.
 While the instances of this are relatively low compared with the amount of breast reductions performed every year, it can happen.